Database, Schema, and Table Editors

 To open Table Editor, right-click a table or the Tables node in Database Explorer and select New Table or Open Editor.
 You can also create a new table from the standard toolbar, the Database menu on the top menu bar, a database shortcut menu in Database Explorer, or the Database Design section on the Start Page.

-Get your free trial of dbForge Studio for PostgreSQL to explore how convenient visual object editors help you configure all required settings through an intuitive interface.
+For some firsthand experience, get your free 30-day trial of dbForge Studio for PostgreSQL and explore how visual object editors help you configure all required settings through an intuitive interface.
+This will be a definite level up for your database management.